 Lichens are well-known sentinels of problems with air quality.
-This project makes use of publicly-available datasets on lichen presence and abundance and wet deposition, paired with geospatial data on air quality, tree canopy cover, and locally collected field data, to better understand how lichens respond to anthropogenic environmental pressures.
+This project makes use of publicly-available datasets of lichen records along with field-collected data.
+A variety of environmental data are related to lichen abundance and diversity to better understand how lichens respond to anthropogenic environmental pressures.
 Lichens will be related to environmental variables at a variety of spatial scales, from tree bark substrates to regional patterns of air quality.
-Students and instructors will explore and gain experience with GIS, NEON data, statistical analyses, and field data collection as part of this project.
+Students and instructors explore and gain experience with GIS, NEON data, statistical analyses, and field data collection as part of this project.
 This project can be the subject of a course laboratory activity lasting between 1 and 3 weeks.

-The Ecological Research Education Network (EREN; http://erenweb.org/) and the National Ecological Observatory Network (NEON; https://www.neonscience.org/) are joining forces with QUBES (http://qubeshub.org) to provide this FMN during Fall 2020.
+The Ecological Research Education Network (EREN; http://erenweb.org/) and the National Ecological Observatory Network (NEON; https://www.neonscience.org/) are joining forces with QUBES (http://qubeshub.org) to provide this FMN during Spring 2021.

 This work is supported by EREN, NEON, and NSF DBI-2037827 Developing online teaching tools for field ecology and data science through an EREN-NEON partnership.

 Applications are due November 20, 2020, please visit the Application page for information on how to apply.
 Accepted applicants will be notified by November 30, 2020.
 Space is limited.